-You’re working hard!
-Show your muscles and joints some love by taking a nice, long soak in the bath.
-Some people also add Epsom salts to their baths to facilitate muscle recovery, and while there aren’t many studies to back up the efficacy, there’s plenty of anecdotal evidence.
-(And as long as you don’t have any underlying health concerns, there shouldn’t be any reason not to give it a try.)
+You're working hard!
+Show your muscles and joints some love by taking a soak in the bath.
+Some people also add Epsom salts to their baths to facilitate muscle recovery, and while there aren't many studies to back up the efficacy, there's plenty of anecdotal evidence.

-Just like the rest of your body, your muscles need fuel to function optimally.
-Make sure you’re getting a good balance of all macronutrients — carbohydrates, protein and fat — especially protein.
+Your muscles need fuel to function optimally.
+Make sure you're getting a good balance of all macronutrients (carbohydrates, protein and fat), especially protein.
 Protein contains amino acids, which are essential in the building (and rebuilding) of muscle.

-And make sure you’re getting enough magnesium in your diet (from almonds, spinach and tofu).
-While it won’t make muscle soreness or cramps go away, one 2010 study from The Journal of Physiology found being magnesium-deficient can increase your body’s sensitivity to pain.
+Also make sure you're getting enough magnesium in your diet (from almonds, spinach and tofu).
+While it won't make muscle soreness or cramps go away, an October 2016 study from the British Journal of Anaesthesia found being magnesium helped decrease your body's sensitivity to pain.